-• As a group, pick one solution to propose back to the group.
+3. As a group, pick one solution to propose back to the group.
 Who legislates over it?
-What level of government is
+What level of government is responsible?
+What office/ ministry oversees the issue?

-• How would you frame the issue and the solution you are proposing as a group to someone who might not be
+5. How can this solution be implemented?
+What are the possible challenges?
+What is the intended outcome?
+4. How would you frame the issue and the solution you are proposing as a group to someone who might not be sympathetic to either?